bhvya1505/Exploring-Ebay-Car-Sales-Data/README.md

 # Exploring-Ebay-Car-Sales-Data
-This project uses pandas to clean and analyze data.
+This project uses pandas and NumPy to clean and analyze data.

 Here we work with a dataset of used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.
 The original data set uses web scarping and can be found [here](https://www.kaggle.com/orgesleka/used-cars-database/data).
 However, a few changes have been made to the original data set so it runs in a hosted environment.
 The modified data set can be found in the repository as **autos.csv**.